Gausul/imvvyiotwithesp8266/geyser-on-off/README.md

  ` //subscribe Topic<br />
   client.subscribe("26e2c877627b88392823ab17c630815841/downlink");`

-5: Upload code in to NodeMCU/D1 MINI board
+5: Upload code to NodeMCU/D1 MINI board

 [![How to create a free account in Imvvy IoT Platform and how to add your first device ?](https://img.youtube.com/vi/HhWT6fqeYvQ/0.jpg)](https://www.youtube.com/watch?v=HhWT6fqeYvQ "How to create a free account in Imvvy IoT Platform and how to add your first device?")